nuprl/tag-sound/gf-icfp-2018/talk/README.md

 Concerned with two pieces of folklore today.
 First soundness is binary proposition, either sound or unsound.
-Now yes maybe that's not the whole story maybe that maybe is clear already there are murmerings in the hallway about ``soundiness'' for static analysis which is not seemingly going anywhere [RESEARCH] and how TypeScript is unsound but ``Nevertheless the world of unsoundness is not a shapeless, unintelligible mess''
+Now yes maybe that's not the whole story maybe that maybe is clear already there are murmerings in the hallway (soundiness unrelated) and how TypeScript is unsound but ``Nevertheless the world of unsoundness is not a shapeless, unintelligible mess''